-An indirect descendant of Dr. Sun Yat-Sen (or as my grandparents call him: 孫中山先生 or “Mr. Sun Chungsan”), I grew up listening to stories about how he travelled through small rural towns all over the United States in the early 1900s, tirelessly fundraising for his vision to overthrow the Manchu Dynasty and return the rightful rule of China to the Han Chinese.
-Each night on his journey, he’d return after a full day of meetings, often neglecting to eat dinner and graciously accepting bowls of rice from his 同鄉 (tong herng or immigrants from the same Chinese district where he was raised).
-His work was fruitful, and he went on to establish the Kuomingtang (“KMT” or Chinese Nationalistic Party) and served as the provisional President of post-imperial China shortly before his death.
-He stressed humility and a better society and, to this day, is considered the sole historical figure revered by Chinese in both China and Taiwan.
-One of his California stops was Walnut Grove, where his fellow villagers, the Chungsan, built a rural Chinatown from scratch in nearby Locke.
+An indirect descendant of Dr. Sun Yat-Sen (or as my grandparents call him: 孫中山先生 or “Mr. Soon Chungsan”), I grew up listening to stories about how he travelled through rural towns in the United States in the early 1900s, tirelessly raising funds for his campaign to overthrow the Manchu Dynasty and return the rightful rule of China to the Han Chinese.
+Each night on his journey, he’d return home after a long day of meetings, often having neglected to eat dinner and graciously accepting bowls of rice from his 同鄉 (tong herng or immigrants from the same Chinese village where he was raised).
+His work paid off, and he went on to establish the Kuomingtang (“KMT” or Chinese Nationalistic Party) and served as the provisional President of post-imperial China shortly before his death.
+He stressed humility and a better society and, to this day, is considered the sole historical figure revered by Chinese residing in both China and Taiwan.
+One of his California stops was Walnut Grove, where his fellow villagers, the Chungsan, built this rural Chinatown from scratch.
 Just an hour’s drive from San Francisco, my recent visit to this town served as a reminder of my community’s long history in America.

 A Rural Chinatown.
 Entering Locke is a bit like stepping onto the set of some Wild West movie, except that it’s the real deal.
 Developed in 1912-1915, most of the buildings here have been preserved in their original form, from the Yuen Chong General Merchandise Store pictured in the right to the rickety Star Theater that aired silent flicks and hosted live Chinese Opera performances.
-When a 1915 fire burned down much of the Chinese community in nearby Walnut Grove, 1,500 or so residents originally from the Chungsan District of Canton, China parted ways with their Toisan neighbors and moved to Locke, where a few Chungsan businessmen had already opened stores in previous years.
-Chungsan and Toisan people share Cantonese roots, but many view what I perceive as only nuances in their dialects and customs to be much greater than that and prefer separate communities.
+When a 1915 fire burned down much of the Chinese community in nearby Walnut Grove, the 1,500 or so residents originally from the Chungsan District of Canton (now known as Guangdong) parted ways with their Toisan neighbors and moved to Locke.
+Though Chungsan and Toisan people share Cantonese roots, there have different dialects and customs and sometimes prefer to live in separate communities.
 Today, the number of Chungsan residents in Locke has dwindled to under 10.
-Even the very kind and knowledgable Clarence Chu, who immigrated from Hong Kong and is considered the unofficial historian and mayor of Locke Chinatown, lives in a neighboring city with his family.

 The Eats.
 There are only two places to eat in Locke, and of course, I tried both.
 I can happily report that I would detour back to Locke if just to eat at either one.
 My first stop was Locke Garden, the sole Chinese restaurant.
 When I walked in, I was surprised to find a restaurant half-full on a weekday in this abandoned town.
 There was only one server, who turned out to be the owner, Catherine, and I watched as she cheerfully served each table.
 Everyone else seemed absolutely satisfied with their food but seeing that they were all Caucasian, I decided to go with the most Americanized dish on the menu, Egg Foo Yung.
 To my surprise, she brought out an egg dish more similar to what I would find in Chinese households: the eggs were light and fluffy; the sauce was less heavy on the palate.
 When I asked her why this was, she brought out her husband, the chef.
 As it turns out, he isn’t just another Chinese immigrant forced into the restaurant industry as a result of limited career choices, which is often the case with Chinese restaurants in rural areas.
 Mr. Cheung, a Chungsan native, is a graduate of a culinary program in Canton and served as a chef in San Francisco before moving here with his family.
 His restaurant is clean and still very much resembles Chan Tin Sin’s Beer Parlor circa 1912.
 I went on to try the beef chow fun and potstickers, both of which were good.
 Be forewarned, the food is authentic, which means it will be less salty and heavy than what one might find at Americanized Chinese restaurants.